This grilled carne asada recipe is perfect for tacos, burritos, or even salads.

 Charring food is all part of the Maillard reaction, where there is a chemical reaction between amino acids and the reducing sugars that give browned food its very distinctive flavor.
 Let’s not confuse burning, we are talking about charring up the meat slightly.

-It depends on how many flare ups you encounter.
-You will get a lot of smoke and some flare ups due to the oil content in the marinade, so just keep flipping the steaks.
+Once the grill is hot enough put the meat on and sear on both sides.
+You will get a lot of smoke and some flare-ups due to the oil in the marinade, so just keep flipping the steaks.

 The end result is so much better and the steak will not go cold, it is effectively still cooking when it comes off the grill.

-Authentic Style Carne Asada
+Carne Asada Recipe

-- ½ cup fresh cilantro chopped
+- ½ cup fresh cilantro

 - ½ cup olive oil

-- 1 lime zest and juice
+- 1 lime juice only

-- 4 cloves of garlic crushed
+- 4 cloves of garlic

 - 2 tsp dried oregano

 - 1 tbsp brown sugar

 - 1 tsp salt flakes

 - Put marinade ingredients into a food processor and blitz till chunky.